Dates of Employment: June 1 – August 20, 2023

 - Ability to pass a pre-employment physical skills evaluation as stipulated by the department.

 - Knowledge of First Aid, CPR, AED and emergency medical procedures (training provided if deemed necessary).

 - Ability to follow routine verbal and written instructions.

 - Knowledge of customer service standards and procedures.

-Review of applications will begin on February 1, 2022, and continue until the position is filled.
-Questions can be directed to:
+Review of applications will begin on January 1, 2023 and continue until the position is filled.

 To apply for this position: